NodesHub/dao_docs/docs/full-node/manage-a-ODISEO-validator/set-up-validator.md

    :::{admonition} Get tokens
    :class: tip
-   In order for ODISEOd to recognize a wallet address it must contain tokens.
+   In order for achillesd to recognize a wallet address it must contain tokens.
 For the testnet, use [the faucet](https://faucet.ODISEO.money/) to send ODIS to your wallet.
 If you are on mainnet, send funds from an existing wallet.
 1-3 ODIS are sufficient for most setup processes.
    :::

 To create the validator and initialize it with a self-delegation, run the following command. `key-name` is the name of the private key that is used to sign transactions.